shenghaoyang/Acer_XB273U_NV_RGB_rev/README.md

 [13,  372]    | not fixed | RGB data. up to 120 * (`R,G,B`) byte tuples in range `[0, 255]`.

 ### Other notes

-The controller also seems to be capable of generating LED patterns by itself, using a range of builtin effects.
-The reports associated with that functionality have not been reverse engineered.

 See `ctrl_hid_dump` for a raw dump of the HID descriptors.
 See `ctrl_lsusb` for lsusb output.